-A poster, drawn by Miss Martha Williams, her annual contribution to this annual ball, was sold, through the drawing of chances, for \$21, Mr. D'Emo Acknowledgement is made to being the winner.
-William Dunklin for the printing of tickets and posters and to the management of the Inn for ball room and music.
+A poster, drawn by Miss Martha Williams, her annual contribution to this annual ball, was sold, through the drawing of chances, for \$21, Mr. D'Emo being the winner.
+Acknowledgement is made to William Dunklin for the printing of tickets and posters and to the management of the Inn for ball room and music.
 Every cent taken in at the door was directly available for War Relief work.
-K. P. Collins was in charge of arrangements.
+Mrs. K. P. Collins was in charge of arrangements.